davidfekke/crgpilotsassoc/src/news/2019-june-15-hanger-party.md

 ---
-title: "Calling All Women Pilots!"
+title: "Calling All Women (and Men) Pilots!"
 date: 2019-05-03
 ---

 ![Ninety Nines](./ninety-nines.jpg)

 # Calling All Women Pilots!
+The Men are also invited!

 From Meredith Holladay;